 6. Have a banana.
 When we’re stressed out our blood pressure tends to rise but the potassium found in bananas can help to regulate this.
 Stress can also leave us feeling depleted but bananas give you a replenishing energy boost that will get you swinging from the trees again!

 7. Organize ‘worry time’.
-(Worryingly) worry can counterproductively occur at any point in the day and release stress hormones into the body that can cause anxiety and lower our immune systems.
+Worry (worryingly)can counter productively occur at any point in the day and release stress hormones into the body that can cause anxiety and lower our immune systems.
 So schedule a 15 minute worry window in your day, where you can write down your worries and work through them.
-You can use DTL’s stress reprogrammer to help.
+You can use Ditch the Label’s stress reprogrammer to help.

 8. Do some baking.
 The smell of baking can make people feel calm and comforted.
 Many people find baking stress relieving and adding decorative touches to your creation can give you a sense of pride, enhance how you’re feeling and therefore boost your self-esteem…so what better excuse to eat cake?